Jewels of Mary, Queen of Scots: The Penicuik jewels and Gillis Mowbray

 The Penicuik jewels were heirlooms in the family of John Clerk of Penicuik.
 They consist of a necklace, locket and pendant.
 The necklace has 14 large filigree open-work "paternoster" beads which could be filled with perfumed musk.
 The locket has tiny portraits of woman and a man, traditionally identified as Mary and James VI.
 The gold pendant set with pearls may have been worn with the locket.
+Only three other similar lockets survive, thought to date from the late 16th century.
 The Penicuik jewels are displayed at the National Museum of Scotland.

 These pieces are traditionally believed to have belonged to Gilles or Gillis Mowbray of Barnbougle, who served Mary, Queen of Scots in England and was briefly betrothed to her apothecary, Pierre Madard.
 Gillis Mowbray made her own way to London in September 1585 and made a request to join Mary's household.
 Her sister Barbara Mowbray was already in the queen's household at Tutbury Castle and betrothed to marry the queen's secretary Gilbert Curll, and they married on 24 October 1585.
 Gillis was sent to Derby, and arrived at Tutbury on 9 November.
 According to a list made in 1589, Gillis Mowbray (but perhaps Barbara), and her sister Jean Mowbray received pensions from Spain paid in gold ducats.